benjamin-asr/benjamin-asr.github.io/docs/about.md

 # About

-Feel free to contact us by sending email to bijan@binaee.com.
+Feel free to contact us by sending email.